rOY369/Docs/Temp Hum Sensor Device.md

 		- `Data frequency` = 1 minute(default)/Should be configurable

-`Note`: The temperature and hum values mentioned in the data packet below represent temperature and humidity values respectively.
-These can be of type float up to 2 decimal places.
+`Note`: The temperature and hum values can be of type float up to 2 decimal places.

 ### Data Quality-of-Service(QOS)**